involveMint Web App

 Summary

-I led a product development team to design a progressive web application that compensates citizens for completing volunteer work.
-Recipients may spend their community credits on local goods and services through online or in-person shopping.
+I led a product development team in designing a progressive web application which pays citizens for their volunteerism.
+Users may spend their earned crypto-credits on local goods and services via online or in-person shopping.

 Led a software product team of designers…

-by mentoring staff, assigning user stories, and approving work.
+by mentoring staff, assigning user stories, and reviewing work.

 Helped define product features & roadmap…